avbrown/new_film_studio_at_microsoft/README.md

 ## The Notebooks

 Early data exploration was conducted in ancillary notebooks, most named after the cohort member doing the exploration, others name after specific tasks or threads being explored.
-Important information and final findings from those explorations has been pulled from those early notebooks into the __*Phase1_Project_Notebook.*__
+Important information and final findings from those explorations has been pulled from those early notebooks into the __*Phase1_Project_Notebook.*__ The more exploratory notebooks have been moved to the subfolder titled exploratory_files.

-# Navigating Phase1_Project_Notebook
+# Phase1_Project_Notebook

 The first major block of the Phase1_Project_Notebook contain the cleaning of the and the creation of the money_metrics_merge_ready_df, a data frame that contains needed ROI calculations and is also ready to merge onto other data frames.
 Considerable care was made to adjust movie names to make them unique.[^3]  This process was partially automated, with some cleaning by hand when duplicates fell to managable numbers.
 Other data frames had unique values built in, which made later merges easier.

-After some further cleaning to get distinct genres, the notebook then proceeds to calculate the mean ROI by genre, resulting in this graph:
+After some further cleaning to get distinct genres, we caluculated  the mean ROI by genre, resulting in this graph:

 *****
 *****

+Despite a seeming saturation of the market in different genres, Thrillers, Horror, and Mystery films are all top three in returns.

-### Horror, Mystery, and Thriller films have a higher ROI.
+### Horror, Mystery, and Thriller films have a high ROI.

 The next section of code deals with the relative success and failure of directors and actors.